zeronetworks/rpcfirewall/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/zeronetworks/rpcfirewall/total)

 # I Need More Information
-Check out our [RPC Firewall](https://zeronetworks.com/blog/the-ransomware-kill-switch-becomes-even-more-deadly-the-rpc-firewall-2-0-released/) blog post or our [BlackHat talk](https://www.youtube.com/watch?v=hz_YPIMeBMI) to gain better understanding of RPC, RPC attacks and the solution: the RPC Firewall.
+Check out our [RPC Firewall](https://zeronetworks.com/blog/the-ransomware-kill-switch-becomes-even-more-deadly-the-rpc-firewall-2-0-released/) blog post or our [BlackHat talk](https://www.youtube.com/watch?v=hz_YPIMeBMI) to gain better understanding of RPC, RPC attacks, and the solution: RPC Firewall.

-Join our [|Zero| Labs](https://join.slack.com/t/minus273celsius/shared_invite/zt-1ulg46s8x-N0P9sEzmv3SbYTlDXVSf2g) Slack Community workspace for any questions, issues, or simlpy to shout out.
+Join our [|Zero| Labs](https://join.slack.com/t/minus273celsius/shared_invite/zt-1ulg46s8x-N0P9sEzmv3SbYTlDXVSf2g) Slack Community workspace for any questions, issues, or simply to shout out.

 We would love to hear from you also via email (if you are that type of person).
 Contact us at [support@zeronetworks.com](mailto:support@zeronetworks.com)

 # Get Started
-The following tutorial shows basic installation and setup of the RPC Firewall, as well as a demo of how it protects against various RPC based attacks.
+The following tutorial shows basic installation and setup of RPC Firewall, as well as a demo of how it protects against various RPC-based attacks.

 [![RPC Firewall 2.0 Tutorial](https://img.youtube.com/vi/BNzfmYwkioY/0.jpg)](https://www.youtube.com/watch?v=BNzfmYwkioY)